thefrontside/bigtest/website/docs/docs/interactors/1-quick-start.md

 Try using more of the [Built-in Interactors](/docs/interactors/built-in-dom) within your tests, such as `Link`, `Checkbox`, `TextField`, and more.

 Once you are comfortable with those, you are ready to [write your own Interactors](/docs/interactors/write-your-own).

-### Try out more BigTest features

-There's more to BigTest than Interactors.
-BigTest can also run your tests on any _real_ browser!
-We have built a new integrated platform from the ground up to help you test more with less effort.
-And yes, it's free and Open Source too!
-Check it out, and let us know what you think.

 ### Join the BigTest community